VisionArt

 VisionArt Design & Animation was a motion picture and television visual effects company, founded in the 1980s by David Rose and Todd Hess.
 Though originally a small Orange County company working primarily on cable TV advertisements and flying logos, VisionArt moved to Santa Monica in 1992, winning its first major effects work with Star Trek: Deep Space Nine.
 The studio originated in Santa Ana, California, later moved to Santa Monica, California, and closed its doors in 2000.
-(VisionArt is sometimes incorrectly cited as Vision Art or Vision Arts.)

 Star Trek (1993–1999)

 Star Trek: The Next Generation – 3D Shuttle (1993)

 The first CGI ship ever used in the Star Trek franchise was created by Dennis Blakey and Dorene Haver.
 It was a 3D computer model of the "Runabout" shuttle for Star Trek: The Next Generation.
 Previously, Star Trek had exclusively used physical models, which at the time were composited by Adam Howard and Steve Scott at Digital Magic.
 VisionArt's 3D model of the Runabout was primarily used for the stretching effect when it jumped to warp.